The ultimate guide to process factory performance

 Planned time in the process industry is almost entirely a function of line design.
 It usually constitutes around 5% of total crewed time and can be influenced by better scheduling, continuous improvement activities and operator training.
 In any case, total planned time is worth having as a KPI.

-How to Modify the Lean, 6 Sigma and Theory of Constraints Methodologies for the Process Industry
+Step 6 - Modify the Lean, 6 Sigma and Theory of Constraints methodologies for your complex process factories

 The process industry (food & beverage, liquids, sheet goods, solid & fluid packaging operations) differs from the car and parts manufacturing and assembly industry, where the Lean, 6 Sigma and Theory of Constraints methodologies were developed.